Friday, December 28, 2007

 Love for Bruiser

 We all know Bruiser loves Japan and the wackiness that ensues there.
 To honor him, I found this lovely Hello Kitty bento box.
 Yes, it's real, made from cucumbers, rice, and other savory treats.
 So, next time you're in Japan, I hope you find this special box.
+For more info on this precious piece of passion, pop over here.

 Tuesday, August 21, 2007